 A7.
-SSA 315 (Revised) requires the auditor to revise the auditor's risk assessment and modify the further planned audit procedures accordingly when additional audit evidence is obtained during the course of the audit that affects the auditor's assessment of risk.
-10 If events or conditions that may cast significant doubt on the entity's ability to continue as a going concern are identified after the auditor's risk assessments are made, in addition to performing the procedures in paragraph 16, the auditor's assessment of the risks of material misstatement may need to be revised.
+SSA 315 (Revised) requires the auditor to revise the auditor's risk assessment and modify the further planned audit procedures accordingly when additional audit evidence is obtained during the course of the audit that affects the auditor's assessment of risk.11 If events or conditions that may cast significant doubt on the entity's ability to continue as a going concern are identified after the auditor's risk assessment of the risks of material misstatement may need to be revised.
 The existence of such events or conditions may also affect the nature, timing and extent of the auditor's further procedures in response to the assessed risks.
-SSA 33011 establishes requirements and provides guidance on this issue.
+SSA 33012 establishes requirements and provides guidance on this issue.